yashasvigoyal24/Fundamental-of-Databse-Management-System-End-Term-Project/README.md

 ## Fundamental-of-Databse-Management-System

-This is the dataset from kaggle Reddit_Data Amber Heard - Social Network Analysis Only the data of 2018 is taken from the Reddit
+This is the dataset from kaggle Reddit_Data Amber Heard - Social Network Analysis.
+Only the data of 2018 is taken from the Reddit.
 Tools which are used are Google Colab, Python and Gephi.

 # Our Network Layout
 ![Picture 1](https://user-images.githubusercontent.com/93224923/163781968-d25714f6-8a8d-4d85-9929-0b847cd6888c.png)